Health and Social Development

 “It doesn’t matter where we live — there will always be global health issues and issues related to equity.
 Research creates a platform to listen to, understand, and amplify a more inclusive set of voices in policy and practice.”

-A drive for relational and community-connected work leads UBC Okanagan professor on a path towards health equity
+A drive for relational and community-connected work leads UBC Okanagan professor on a path towards health equity.

-BORN AND RAISED IN THE SMALL TOWN OF NELSON, IN BC’S KOOTENAYS — a region known for its connection to nature and quaint mountain communities — Assistant Professor Katrina Plamondon never anticipated how her path in life would unfold.
+RAISED IN THE SMALL TOWN OF NELSON, IN BC’S KOOTENAYS — a region known for its connection to nature and quaint mountain communities — Assistant Professor Katrina Plamondon never anticipated how her path in life would unfold.

 “I happened to grow up in a bit of an isolated place.
 I was in love with the nature around it and relatively unaware of a world beyond, and now I’m researching global health,” Plamondon laughs.
 “I’ve had a bit of a circuitous career, but I believe our paths unfold where they need to.
 They’re cleared by the feet that walk before us.
 And my path has always gifted me opportunities in the most serendipitous ways.”